⚙️ Optimizer

 Conservative

-In the conservative case, the model will primarily include channels that have low uncertainty
+In the conservative case, the model will primarily include channels that have low uncertainty.
+It does this by optimizing the 20th percentile outcome (ensuring 80% of simulations will be more profitable than the optimized outcome).

-In the moderate case, the model will primarily include channels that have low uncertainty but may also explore channels with greater uncertainty and the possibility of greater returns
+In the base case, the model will primarily include channels that have low uncertainty but may also explore channels with greater uncertainty and the possibility of greater returns (optimizing the mean outcome).

 Aggressive

 In the aggressive case, the model will optimize for returns rather than minimizing uncertainty.
-This means the model will explore channels that may have greater uncertainty but the possibility for greater returns.
+This means the model will explore channels that may have greater uncertainty but the possibility for greater returns (optimizing the 80th percentile outcome).

 🔳 Introduction to setting constraints